harlyq/aframe-sprite-particles-component/README.md

 define the shape of the ribbon

+**ribbonUVMultipler** : number = `1`

+repeat the UVs along a ribbon, a value of 2 will repeat the texture twice, and 0.5 will halve the texture

+**ribbonUVType** : overtime | interval = `overtime`

+the `overtime` type will spread the texture over the whole trail, with the right-most part of the texture appearing at time 0, and the left-most at lifeTime of the particle. `interval` will repeat the UVs every **trailInterval** seconds.
+The UVs are also modified by the **ribbonUVMultipler**

 **ribbonWidth** : number = `1`

 width of ribbon trails.
 1 is the default, use smaller numbers for a thinner ribbon, and larger numbers for a thicker ribbon.